Armenian Sport in the Ottoman Empire: First clubs

-On the eve of World War I there were about 40 Armenian athletic clubs in Constantinople.
-Armenian football teams took part in team and international tournaments and several leagues in the capital.
-The most famous football teams were Balta Liman, Araks, and Torq.
+Before the beginning of World War I, there were about 40 Armenian athletic clubs just in Constantinople, and Armenian football teams took part in team and international tournaments and several leagues in the capital.
+There were also multiple relevant teams outside of the capital.
 The most famous team from Smyrna was Hay Vorsordats Club ("The Armenian Hunters' club").
-Armenian sport clubs were also established in Nicomedia (İzmit), Karin (Erzurum), Marzvan (Merzifon), Samson, Adana, Van, Caesarea (Kayseri), Dortyol (Dörtyol), Trapizon (Trabzon), and Konya, among others.
+Armenian sport clubs were also established in Nicomedia (İzmit), Erzurum, Marzvan (Merzifon), Samson, Adana, Van, Caesarea (Kayseri), Dortyol (Dörtyol), Trapizon (Trabzon), and Konya, among others.